Chapter Three: An Alternative Offer

 "What's that?"
 Whistler asked nervously.

 "Bring them back.
 Please.
 I'll go into the Air Force.
 I'll do whatever you want.
 But, please, bring them back."
 Buffy didn't care that she was begging.
-Her self-respect was worth even the chance of regaining her family.
-She would do anything to get that.
+Her self-respect was worth even a chance at regaining her family.
+She would do anything to achieve that.

 Buffy met his eyes.
 "I would do anything to bring them back.
 I'll pay any price."

-To choose hurt more than Buffy had ever imagined, but choose she did.
+To choose hurt more than Buffy had ever imagined, a pain not unlike dying.
+But choose she did.
 "Bring back Mom.
 I choose her."
 Her face wore an expression of pain, like a glaze over her features, aging her.
 Being the Slayer had always been about hard choices.
-But none had ever been harder.
+But none had ever been harder than this.

 With an expression of sympathy, almost pity, on his face, Whistler seemed to listen to the wind.
 "It's done.
 In a moment, you won't remember the last part of this conversation, except that you agreed to do as we requested.
+That's one additional favor they will do for you.
 They will save you the pain of remembering having to choose.
 Good luck, Slayer."
 With that, he walked out the door.

 Buffy looked around.
 Where was her mother?
 Whistler had promised.
 Shouting, "Mom!
 Mom, are you here?" she raced through the house.